Career

 Image for illustrative purposes only.

 Even a simple task of walking their dog for 30 minutes can fetch you some money.
-On the flip side, if the owners are going somewhere overseas, you can find yourself taking care of the doggo for a few days, during which you’ll be paid per night.
+On the flip side, if the owners are going overseas, you’ll find yourself taking care of the doggo for a few days, during which you’ll be paid on a per-night basis.
 Similar to babysitters, having a few people who can vouch for you would greatly boost your chances.

 Companies to look at: